abdullatifhasanarslan/Bravely_Bold_Sir_Major_Tom_Robinson/readme.txt

 deneme.py will start to program

-To open it pyprocessing should be installed. pyprocessing library: https://github.com/esperanc/pyprocessing
+For application to wo pyprocessing should be installed. pyprocessing library: https://github.com/esperanc/pyprocessing